Cannabis Terpenes: What Are Terps?

 WHAT ARE THE MOST COMMON TYPES OF CANNABIS TERPENES?

 Terpenes are integral to how humans experience cannabis.
 From anti-inflammatory to sedative properties, scientists have only begun to scratch the surface of the medicinal benefits of these aroma compounds.
-To date, researchers have identified over 100 different cannabis terpenes, but only a handful of them are found in high concentration in cannabis.
+To date, researchers have identified over dozens of different cannabis terpenes, but only a handful of them are found in high concentration in cannabis.
 Below is a list of the most common types of terpenes.

 Terpinolene is present in many cannabis strains, but usually only in small quantities.
 This terpene has a multi-dimensional aroma that smells like pine trees, citrus, herbs, and florals.
-It has illustrated antioxidant and sedative properties.
+It has illustrated antioxidant and sedative features.
 Terpinolene is naturally occurring in white lilac, nutmeg, tea tree, apples, and conifers.